teetotum/axios-response-mock/README.md

 axios-response-mock uses the [axios adapter](https://github.com/axios/axios/tree/master/lib/adapters) mechanism.

-# Usage
+## Usage

 Use as any other npm package.
-Typically you would add 'axios-response-mock' to your devDependencies.
+Typically you would add `axios-response-mock` to your `devDependencies`.
 Define any routes you want to intercept, using any combination of matcher options.
 A route is matched when all provided matcher options are matched.